The Proving Duel

 "Are you so far above us that you send your lackeys to do what you can't!?"

 The commander stopped next to the group and looked at them.
-It was routine to him at this point.

-"No Dense, I'm not dealing with you today."
+"No, Dense, I'm not dealing with you today."

-"Tecovis Shavar, with the commander as my witness I challenge you to a proving duel!"
+"Tecovis Shavar, with the commander as my witness, I challenge you to a proving duel!"

 It was a rhetorical question.
 Tecovis knew as well as everyone present that the guardsmen of Thruf were all trained to be tenacious, and Dense had internalized that to a fault.
 The commander looked at Tecovis and said, "A challenge has been issued.
 Do you accept?"